 Types of Breast Reconstruction Procedures

+Breast reconstruction can significantly improve a woman’s morale and self-esteem throughout their survivorship journey.
 Some women view breast reconstruction surgery as a symbolic step to close the cancer chapter and feel whole again.